krrud/krust-gpu/README.md

 ## Usage <a name="usage"></a>
 Feel free to try out a sample scene on the [website](https://krust-gpu.web.app/).
+Be sure to enable WebGPU in your browser!
 Krust accepts .glb files which can be easily created with most 3D packages.